samotorcanleon/lograc-project-2022/README.md

-# Logika v računalništvu student project polynomials
+# Logika v računalništvu student project Polynomials

 This repository contains formalization of polynomials in agda:

 * `project/`: contains all of the agda code

-Files to look after are:

-* `project.agda`: Contains definition of a ring, some properties of ring, definition of Polynomials and operations $+_p$ and $*_p$ on them.
-In this file one can also find unfinished proof for commutativity of * on polynomials.
-The proof is turning out to be tedious since
-agda forgets already computed values (like that some variable is nonzero).
-Rewriting does not always work (or we are doing something wrong).
-Additionaly 'cong' also does not act very smart, since we have to put implicit arguments to it often by force (which is annoying when we have long expressions as arguments).
-At the end of file is a simple example of a ring $Z_2$ and a few test cases.

-* `noviplus2.agda`: This file contains duplicate of definitions of operations and ring.
-Additional ring properties are proved.
-Then follows proof of commutativity for $+_p$ and not so succesful proof for asociativity of $+_p$.
-At the end there is proof that $-_p$ operation is inverse for polynomial addition.
+Files someone will find in `project/` are :

+* `Ring.agda`: contains definition of a ring

+* `RingProperties.agda`: contains proofs for properties of a ring which are used when proving properties of polinomials.

+* `Polynomials.agda`: contains definition of Polynomial type and the following operations on polynomials: addition, inverse for addition, multiplication and degree.

+* `PolynomialsProperties.agda`: contains all sorts of proofs regarding polynomials.
+Among other things the most important are proof of commutativity of addition and even more commutativity of multiplication.

+* `Z2.agda`: implementation of ring $Z_2$ with test cases for polynomials over $Z_2$.

+* `Z5.agda`: implementation of ring $Z_5$ with test cases for polynomials over $Z_5$.